bernd/librrd-ruby/README.md

 # Description

-This gem includes the [rrdtool](http://www.mrtg.org/rrdtool/) Ruby bindings.
+This gem includes the [rrdtool](http://www.mrtg.org/rrdtool/) Ruby bindings from the rrdtool sources.
+It should help people that are unable to use or don't have some kind of `librrd-ruby` operating system package.
-It got created because it's difficult to get the rrdtool bindings if you don't use the Ruby distribution included in your package system.

 The `extconf.rb` tries to guess the librrd version installed on your system.
 If it doesn't work, please try to adjust the `ext/librrd/extconf.rb` file